AchrafKassioui/SKRenderer-Demo/README.md

 ]
 ```

-A recording session would be implemented like this:
+A recording pass would be implemented like this:

-- Initialize scene into a particular state (nodes, transforms, assets)
+- Reset the scene to the desired initial state (nodes, transforms, assets…)
-- Start update loop
+- Start the update loop
-- Each frame, run recorded commands at their specific timestamps.
-Systems translate commands into scene mutations
+- At each frame, replay any commands scheduled for that timestamp
-- SKRenderer renders the frame
+- Let SKRenderer render as many frames as needed for the interval
-- Frame is stored on disk
+- Save each rendered frame to disk

-This allows recording complex simulations at arbitrary resolution and frame rates, independently from real-time display constraints.
-Further setup using AVFoundation can create a video from the sequence of rendered frames.
+This enables capturing complex simulations at any resolution and frame rate, fully decoupled from real-time display limits.
+The resulting frame sequence can then be assembled into a video using AVFoundation.

 ## Determinism